bakery/blog/_posts/2016-10-14-pixels-camp-hackathon-retrospective.markdown

 date: 2016-10-14T15:17:12+01:00
 ---

-Last week, our friend Jonathan Verrecchia ([@verekia](https://twitter.com/verekia)) flew from Paris to join us in the in the Pixels Camp Hackathon, a 48-hour coding competition part of the broader [Pixels Camp Conference](https://pixels.camp/) in Lisbon.
+Last week, our friend Jonathan Verrecchia ([@verekia](https://twitter.com/verekia)) flew from Paris to join us in the Pixels Camp Hackathon, a 48-hour coding competition part of the broader [Pixels Camp Conference](https://pixels.camp/) in Lisbon.
 This was the perfect occasion for us to test out some of the tools we've been working on and lock ourselves up in a dark room for a few days.

 ## The Idea